ngx-formly/ngx-formly/UPGRADE-6.0.md

   ]
   ```

-- The `checkExpressionOn` option is set to `modelChange` by default, which improve performance.
+- The `checkExpressionOn` option is set to `modelChange` by default, which improves performance.
 To rely on the old behavior you need to pass `changeDetectionCheck` to `checkExpressionOn`:

   ```patch
   FormlyModule.forRoot({